-If you’re going to pay for a website accessibility audit (sometimes referred to as ADA Website Compliance audit), you may as well have an expert look over your site manually.
+If you’re going to pay for a website accessibility audit (sometimes referred to as ADA Website Compliance audit), have an expert look over your site manually.

-With a manual audit, you want to hire an independent expert that specializes in web accessibility and most likely NOT someone in-house (auditing your own website is especially problematic were you to play defense in a lawsuit).
+With a manual audit, it’s highly desirable to hire an independent expert that specializes in web accessibility and most likely not someone in-house (auditing your own website is especially problematic were you to play defense in a lawsuit).

 Of course, there’s still benefit in a self-audit but optimally your audit comes from a third party.

 - Ask you for the URL of every page you want audited

 Websites can easily have hundreds of pages (especially e-commerce sites) and it doesn’t make financial sense to go over each one.
 The best solution is to examine each of the primary layout templates of your site and then apply the audit results for each template sitewide, to all identical templates.